-Any student who experiences any form of sexual violence is strongly encouraged to seek help from resources available through the College and/or from outside sources.
+Any student who experiences any form of sexual violence has the option to seek help from resources available through the College and/or from outside sources.
 The following is a short list of options available to students seeking help at Bryn Mawr.
-More detailed information about each option is provided below.
+More detailed information about each option is is provided on the Title IX web page.
 You may:

-- Contact the Bryn Mawr College Health Center (610-526-7360) to receive medical care, speak to a counselor, and/or discuss other options confidentially. - Go to Bryn Mawr Hospital (130 South Bryn Mawr Avenue, Bryn Mawr, PA 19010) to receive a medical examination, which is admissible in court as evidence of an assault. - Call Bryn Mawr College Campus Safety (x7911, 911 in emergencies) to arrange for transportation to the Health Center or to Bryn Mawr Hospital, and/or to report an incident. - Contact the Bryn Mawr College Title IX Coordinator, Kimberly F. Taylor (610-526-7863 or ktaylor4@brynmawr.edu), to report an incident and initiate the College's investigation. - Call Lower Merion Township Police (610-642-4200) to arrange transportation to Bryn Mawr Hospital, to report a sexual assault or to request emergency medical assistance.
+- Contact the Bryn Mawr College Health Center (610-526-7360) to receive general medical care, speak to a counselor, and/or discuss other medical and support options confidentially. - Go to Bryn Mawr Hospital (130 South Bryn Mawr Avenue, Bryn Mawr, PA 19010) to receive a medical examination, which is admissible in court as evidence of an assault. - Call Bryn Mawr College Campus Safety (x7911, 911 in emergencies) to arrange for transportation to the Health Center or to Bryn Mawr Hospital, and/or to report an incident. - Contact the Bryn Mawr College Title IX Coordinator, Kimberly F. Taylor (610-526-7863 or ktaylor4@brynmawr.edu), to report an incident and initiate the College's investigation. - Call Lower Merion Township Police (610-642-4200) to arrange transportation to Bryn Mawr Hospital, to report a sexual assault or to request emergency medical assistance.